A Critical Study on Data Leakage in Recommender System Offline Evaluation

 \section{Introduction}

 Recommender systems have gained significant attention from both academia and industry over the past decade.
 Many solutions have been proposed, from popularity to nearest neighbor based methods, then to model-based recommendation algorithms~\cite{recSysHandbook, rigorousEvaluation, recSurveyCF, recbole}.
 Come as no surprise, recent years have witnessed rapid advancement of deep learning based recommender models~\cite{recSysSurveyZhang}.
-Nevertheless, there are also questions on what real progress has been made in this research area~\cite{worrying}, and reports on model performance inconsistency due to different data splitting strategies and/or other factors~\cite{exploreDataSplit,AnelliBFMMPDN21-evaluation}.
-These questions and reports call for a revisit to the evaluation of recommender system: \textit{are recommendation models evaluated in a realistic manner?} In fact, in our recent study, we show that, in many studies, the simplest popularity baseline is not evaluated in a realistic manner~\cite{popularity20}.
+Nevertheless, there are also questions on what real progress has been made in this research area~\cite{worrying}, and reports on model performance inconsistency due to different data splitting strategies and/or other factors~\cite{exploreDataSplit,AnelliBFMMPDN21-evaluation, futureItemRec}.
+These questions and reports call for a revisit on the evaluation of recommender system: \textit{are recommendation models evaluated in a realistic manner?} In fact, in our recent study, we show that in many studies, the simplest popularity baseline is not evaluated realistically~\cite{popularity20}.

-Before we zoom into issues on performance evaluation, we revisit the recommender system problem definition.
-We refer to the recommender system handbook~\cite{recSysHandbook} and three survey papers~\cite{recSysHandbook, recSysSurveyZhang, biasDebiasSurvey, knowledgeGraphSurvey} for a generic problem definition of \textit{recommender system}: learning users' preferences from historical data and then to predict the item a user will rate/interact with in the nearer future.
+Before we move on to performance evaluation issues, we revisit the recommender system problem definition.
+We refer to the recommender system handbook~\cite{recSysHandbook} and five survey papers~\cite{recSysHandbook, recSysSurveyZhang, biasDebiasSurvey, knowledgeGraphSurvey, evalRecSysSurveyFramework} for a generic problem definition of \textit{recommender system}: learning users' preferences from historical data, then to predict the item a user will rate/interact with in the nearer future.